SAP-samples/xsa-cap-migration-using-basextn/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/xsa-cap-migration-using-basextn)](https://api.reuse.software/info/github.com/SAP-samples/xsa-cap-migration-using-basextn)

 ## Description
 The SAP HANA Application Migration Assistant allows users to migrate XS Advanced application to a CAP application with SAP HANA Cloud as a database.
-In this sample, only conversion of Source XSA database artifacts to the corresponding target CAP compliance database artifacts are listed.
+In this sample, only conversion of Source XS Advanced database artifacts to the corresponding target CAP compliance database artifacts are listed.

 ## Introduction
 SAP HANA Interactive Education or [SHINE](https://github.com/SAP-samples/hana-shine-xsa.git) is a demo application.
 It includes the following features: